Are you using your resources to help you reach your financial goals?

 - Create: Roll up your sleeves and create something you can sell (i.e cupcakes, baskets, diy pieces) if you’re creative the options are endless.

 - Barter: Exchange your time to help someone who will be able to give you something you may need.
-I’ve done this plenty of times when I go to help my aunts clean out their basement.
+I’ve done this plenty of times when I go to help my aunts clean out their basements.
 In exchange I was able to choose from their high end purses.
 I still have them today and they’re still in good condition. #ShopMyCloset

 Let me know if you’ve used any of these tips to help you earn extra income and add anything you’ve done that I’ve missed.